 Making Easy Thai Green Chicken Curry

-After the noisy Thai cooking class, there was a strange silence in the group at Intercontinental Koh Samui Resort as we greedily tucked into the meal that moments before had just been ingredients.
+After the noisy Thai cooking class, a strange silence fell over the group at Intercontinental Koh Samui Resort as we greedily tucked into the meal that had just been ingredients moments before.
 It was good, very good – a rich mix of spicy coconut sauce around tender chicken and chunks of eggplant.

 Five of us, a mixed bag of culinary skills, attempted the recipe under Chef Teo’s watchful eye.
 He taught us how to chop vegetables Thai style and develop the flavours according to taste.
 The results spoke for themselves, and while I would love to claim it was because of my expert cooking style, I think the freshly milked coconut and organic chicken straight from the market can take much of the credit.